-- Parking on school property is a privilege not a right. - Anyone parking on school grounds must have a valid TMHS assigned parking permit.
-Violators may have their vehicle towed at the vehicle owner's expense. - Juniors and Seniors with at least 60 credits and in good standing academically, behaviorally and with regard to attendance will be eligible to obtain a parking pass and park on campus. - The TMHS administration reserves the right to determine the assignment of school parking permits. - There is a non-refundable fee of \$150 to register automobiles using the TMHS parking facilities.
+- H. Unauthorized visits to parking area and/or leaving the school grounds during the school day without permission - I. Not using a seat belt as required by Massachusetts State Law - J. Space restrictions (due mostly to weather) - K. The production or use of counterfeit permits - Anyone parking on school grounds must have a valid TMHS assigned parking permit.
+Violators may have their vehicle towed at the vehicle owner's expense. - Juniors and Seniors with at least 60 credits and in good standing academically, behaviorally and with regard to attendance will be eligible to obtain a parking pass and park on campus. - The TMHS administration reserves the right to determine the assignment of school parking permits. - There is a non-refundable fee of \$150 for the entire school year and \$75 for a half-year to register automobiles using the TMHS parking facilities.
 All students must register for a parking permit through CommunityPass at https://register.communitypass.net. - If a parking permit is lost, a written validation must be presented to the principal with the circumstances related to the lost permit and if a second permit is awarded, there is a \$15.00 fee.

-Parking Permits must be visible at all times, and affixed to the lower left (driver's side) corner of the back rear window of the vehicle registered with TMHS.
-Any student's parking permit may be rescinded or suspended by an administrator after due process is afforded the individual.
-The registration fee will not be refunded.
-Listed are some of the reasons that may cause revocation of parking privileges.
+Parking Permits must be visible at all times, either by hanging the assigned TMHS tag from the rearview mirror or affixing the assigned TMHS sticker to the lower left (driver's side) corner of the back rear window of the vehicle registered with TMHS.

-- Items "a" through "k" on parking permit application may result in indefinite suspension of parking privilege, pending review by an administrator at a meeting with the student. - Failing two or more classes - Having greater than 9 tardies per quarter - Being suspended due to an infraction of school rules - Driving to endanger (speeding, recklessness, burning rubber, driving on the walkway, cutting across the rotary, not stopping at stop signs, passing cars on the driveway and leaving prior to the departure of all school buses without an administrator's approval) - Parking illegally (parking in unassigned or restricted areas) - o Giving your parking permit to another person (including during Senior Project). - Receiving written citations by the Tewksbury Police Department for motor vehicle violations while driving to and from school or school related events - Leaving the school building without permission during the school day - Not using a seat belt as required by Massachusetts State Law - Parking in restricted spaces (visitor, fire laned, snow spots, etc.) - Producing or using counterfeit permits - No student has the right to park on school property without a school registered vehicle; students doing so may be suspended. - The permit is non-transferable and if transferred, may result in suspension and/or revocation of parking privileges. - Illegally parked cars may be towed or ticketed by the Tewksbury Police Department. - School officials, with reasonable grounds to do so, may search any vehicle parked on school property, including any and all compartments or objects contained in the vehicle, to ensure that contraband or illegal objects or substances are not on school property at any time.
-All school rules and conditions of the handbook extend to the entire campus including the parking areas.
+- No student has the right to park on school property without a school registered vehicle; students doing so may be subject to further school-based consequences. - The permit is non-transferable to another student, and if transferred, may result in further school-based consequences and/or revocation of parking privileges. - Illegally parked cars may be towed and/or ticketed by the Tewksbury Police Department. - School officials, with reasonable grounds to do so, may search any vehicle parked on school property, including any and all compartments or objects contained in the vehicle, to ensure that contraband or illegal objects or substances are not on school property at any time.
+All school rules and conditions of the handbook extend to the entire campus, including the parking areas.